 In Alzheimer’s disease, the nerve cells cease functioning as they should, which leads to a deterioration of memory and learning.
 AlzeCure has identified drug-like compounds that stimulate neurotrophic signaling pathways, thereby strengthening nerve cell function and improving memory.

-NeuroRestore is a platform of symptomatic drug candidates for diseases where cognitive ability is impaired, such as Alzheimer’s.
 NeuroRestore stimulates several important signal pathways in the brain, which among other things leads to improved cognition.
-In preclinical studies with NeuroRestore, we have been able to demonstrate that our drug candidates not only boost communication between nerve cells but also improve cognitive ability.
+In preclinical studies with NeuroRestore, we have been able to demonstrate that our drug compounds not only boost communication between nerve cells but also improve cognitive ability.

 The video below briefly shows how a compound from the NeuroRestore program acts in the brain.